Donserio/simple_shell/README.md

-# shellby - Simple Shell :shell:
+# hsh - Simple Shell :shell:

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
+A simple UNIX command interpreter
 ## Description :speech_balloon:

 **Shellby** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.

 ### Invocation :running:

-Usage: **shellby** [filename]
+Usage: **hsh** [filename]

-To invoke **shellby**, compile all `.c` files in the repository and run the resulting executable:
+To invoke **hsh**, compile all `.c` files in the repository and run the resulting executable:

 ```
-gcc *.c -o shellby
+gcc *.c -o hsh
 ./shellby
 ```

-**Shellby** can be invoked both interactively and non-interactively.
-If **shellby** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+**hsh** can be invoked both interactively and non-interactively.
+If **hsh** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```
-$ echo "echo 'hello'" | ./shellby
+$ echo "echo 'hello'" | ./hsh
 'hello'
 $
 ```